-Over 10% of UK foreign aid for climate change projects was channelled through 79 private consultancies, or more than £875 million since 2011.
+Over 10% of UK foreign aid for projects with a climate change component was channelled through 79 private consultancies, or more than £875 million since 2011.

 Analysis of Department for International Development (Dfid) data by Climate Home News found 77% of that went to just five large British or Dutch firms – Adam Smith International (ASI), KPMG, PricewaterhouseCoopers (PwC), IMC Worldwide and Crown Agents.

-The majority of the UK’s £9.67bn international climate finance programme between April 2011 and June 2018 was administered by Dfid.
+A large part of the UK’s international climate finance programme between April 2011 and June 2018 was administered by Dfid.
 The department spent £8.4 billion on 251 projects in that time.

 The stated purpose of the programme is to support international poverty reduction by helping developing countries adapt to climate change.
 Most is disbursed by aid and non-governmental organisations, such as the UN, Oxfam and the World Health Organization.